pmean/build-website/text/05/EndSpam.md

     Accessed on 2004-02-09. www.paulgraham.com/better.html

-There is a nice article about email spoofing (making an email look like it is coming from a different person\'s account).
+There is a nice article about email spoofing (making an email look like it is coming from a different person's account).
 Spoofing is a way that spammers hide their tracks and can also be used to try to get someone in hot water.
 Spoofing is illegal, but you have to track down the person who did it, which is not always easy.